 Risks and Side Effects

-If you are allergic or sensitive to any of the foods listed here, eating them can cause negative side effects and is not recommended.
-Similarly, if y0u experience any adverse symptoms after eating one of these foods, it’s best to discontinue use and talk to your doctor.
+If you are allergic or sensitive to any of the ingredient listed above, eating them can cause negative side effects and is not recommended.
+If you experience any adverse symptoms after changing your diet, it’s best to discontinue use and talk to your doctor.

-It can be hard to answer the question of what are superfoods because there is no specific criteria defining what makes a superfood.
-However, superfoods are foods that are especially rich in nutrients and shown to bestow unique benefits to health.
+- What are the superfoods?
+There is no specific criteria defining what makes a superfood, however they are essentially foods that are rich in nutrients and shown to bestow unique benefits to health.

 Get FREE Access!